 These numbers are correct at the time of writing this article.

-The high salaries listed above show you how important Human Resource Management is to any company.
+The high salaries listed above shows you how important Human Resource Management is to any company.

 To put it simply: An accredited course gives you a recognised qualification while a non-accredited doesn’t.
 This doesn’t make one better, however.
 A non-accredited course will show your employers that you are serious and it shows that you have the skills.
 Non-accredited courses are also cheaper and you usually don’t need a matric certificate to register for them.
 Either one is a good choice.
 You just need to decide for yourself which one you want to do.